 Longtail Point Lighthouse Green Bay

 The remaining tower from Longtail Point Lighthouse Green Bay is located about 1-1/2 miles North of the mouth of The Fox River on an island.
+The island is also a popular spot to boat to and swim.

 Pictured are the shores of the island.
 See the boats out there?
 The island is a popular spot for boaters to swim.
 The bottom is sandy and shallow enough to walk your boat into.
 The island makes an excellent harbor to seek protection from the wind and enjoy the day at the beach.